jfloff/mac-developer-setup/oh_my_zsh.md

 source antigen.zsh
 ```

-Next we need to tell antigen to use oh-my-zsh:
+Next we need to tell antigen to use *oh-my-zsh*:
 ```shell
 antigen use oh-my-zsh
 ```